phwl/elec3608-lab/labs/lab5-pipe1/README.md

 The reported maximum clock frequency is 38.21 MHz.
-Also note that the routing delay is much higher than the logic delay - this is typical in an FPGA and can be improved with manual placement or floorplanning of the design (which is also very tedious).
+Also note that the routing delay is much higher than the logic delay - this is typical in an FPGA.
 Replace ```nervsc.sv``` with your pipelined design.
 What is the new clock frequency?

 ### Part 4 - Placement of Pipeline Registers (30%)
-Try repositioning the pipeline registers in different places in the design to maximise the reported clock frequency.
-In your experiments you need to completely bisect the datapath so that all the information to execute the remaining part of the instruction is passed to the next stage.
+Reposition the pipeline registers to before the input to the ALU.
+This will result in better balancing of the pipeline stages and you should be able to achieve more than 50 MHz.
+In your design you need to completely bisect the datapath so that all the information to execute the remaining part of the instruction is passed to the next stage.
 In your lab book, redraw the data path showing where you located the registers and explain which intermediate nodes need to be registered.
 Give the frequency achieved and include the changes to the original Verilog design and nextpnr log file as an appendix.
+Also give the reported clock frequency.

+Your design for this part of the lab doesn't have to be simulated for correctness, this will be addressed in the assignment.